Ofek-Asban/Cluster-computation-of-Mean-Field-equations/README.md

 Computed the distribution function of A_{ij} eigenvalues for two similar cases (with and without correlation) and compare them (see result in Figs 18, 19, 20) in the paper ([Link](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.95.144207)).

+## Files in the repository for solving Eq (1)

 ### HcEG.m and EnergyIterationsEG.m
-This files has the same functionality as EnergyIteration.m HcTLS.m (explined above) but for solving equation (1).
+This files has the same functionality as EnergyIteration.m HcTLS.m (shown above) but for solving equation (1).